Impossible Inference in Econometrics: Theory and Applications: Introduction

 \section{Introduction}

 The goal of most empirical studies is to estimate parameters of a population statistical model using a random sample of data.
-The difference between estimates and population parameters is uncertain because sample data do not have all the information about the population.
+The difference between estimates and population parameters is uncertain because sample data do not have all information about the population.
 Statistical inference provides methods for quantifying this uncertainty.
 Typical approaches include hypothesis testing and confidence sets.
 In a hypothesis test, the researcher divides all possible population models into two sets of models.
-The null set includes the models in which the researcher suspects may be false.
+The null set includes models which the researcher suspects to be false.
 The alternative set includes all other likely models.
 It is desirable to control the size of the test, that is, the error probability of rejecting the null set when the null set contains the true model.
-A powerful test has a small error probability of not rejecting the null set when the true model is outside the null set.
+A powerful test has a small error probability of failing to reject the null set when the true model is outside the null set.
 Another approach is to use the data to build a confidence set for the unknown value of parameters of the true model.
-The researcher needs to control the error probability that the confidence set excludes the true value of parameters.
-This paper shows that the current implementation of hypothesis tests and confidence sets fails to control error probabilities in an important class of applications in economics.
+The researcher needs to control the error probability that the confidence set excludes the true value.
+Error probabilities must be controlled uniformly over the entire set of likely models.
+This paper studies necessary and sufficient conditions for the impossibility of controlling error probabilities of hypothesis tests and confidence sets.

 Previous work demonstrates the impossibility of controlling error probabilities of tests and confidence sets in specific settings.
-There are essentially two types of impossibility results found in the literature.
-The first type of impossibility result says that any hypothesis test has power limited by size.
-That is, it is impossible to find a powerful test among tests with small error probability of mistakenly rejecting the null set.
-The second type of impossibility result states that any bounded confidence set has error probability equal to one.
-In words, it is impossible to find informative bounds on the true value of parameters that exclude the true value only with small probability.
+There are essentially two types of impossibility found in the literature.
+The first type of impossibility says that any hypothesis test has power limited by size.
+That is, it is impossible to find a powerful test that controls size.
+We call this impossibility type A. The second type of impossibility states that any confidence set that is almost surely (a.s.) bounded has error probability arbitrarily equal to one (i.e. zero confidence level).
+In other words, it is impossible for finite bounds to contain the true value of parameters with high probability.
+We call this impossibility type B. Despite being related, both types of impossibility often appear disconnected in the existing literature.